Dr. Mark Sullivan

 As a young pianist, Mark Sullivan earned prizes in the Joanna Hodges International Piano Competition's New York Debut, Academy of London, Los Angeles Chamber Orchestra and Schumann competitions.
 In 1982, he received second prize at the National Finals of the Music Teachers National Association Collegiate Artist Auditions.
 He also received first place in the Virginia Beach Symphony National Concerto Competition and won concerto competitions at both I.U.
 (Rachmaninoff Second) and U.S.C.
 (Mozart, K. 503.)

 After receiving his D.M.A., Dr. Sullivan served on the piano faculty of U.S.C.'s Thornton School.
-After a few years, however, he declined an offer to continue teaching there in order to devote himself exclusively to the development of Sullivan Music Studio in West Orange County.
+After a few years, however, he declined an offer to continue teaching there in order to devote himself exclusively to the development of Sullivan Music Studio in Long Beach.
 At the invitation of Menahem Pressler, he has conducted master classes and lessons for Mr. Pressler's students at Indiana University.
 Dr. Sullivan served on the jury of the inaugural Rosalyn Tureck International Bach Competition held in New York City in June 2008.
 In 2002 and again in 2007, the Piano Teachers' Music Guild in Tokyo brought him to Japan where he conducted master classes and lecture presentations, and evaluated more than 250 students each year.
-Since 1991, Dr. Sullivan has authored numerous reviews and articles for Clavier Companion, American Music Teacher and Piano and Keyboard, where he served as a contributing editor from 1995 until 2000.
-He has served on the faculty of the Adamant Music School in Vermont since 2000.
+Dr. Sullivan has authored numerous reviews and articles for Clavier Companion, American Music Teacher and Piano and Keyboard, where he served as a contributing editor from 1995 until 2000.
+He has served on the faculty of the Adamant Music School in Vermont.

-Dr. Sullivan was recently nominated by the National Foundation for Advancement in the Arts for the NFAA Distinguished Teacher in the Arts award.
-He continues to perform regularly as recitalist and soloist with orchestras, and currently serves as General Chairman of the Southern California Junior Bach Festival.
+Dr. Sullivan was nominated by the National Foundation for Advancement in the Arts for the NFAA Distinguished Teacher in the Arts award.
+He continues to perform as recitalist and soloist with orchestras, and served 12 years as General Chairman of the Southern California Junior Bach Festival.